Tandysony/blog/_posts/2018-04-01-building-restful-api-with-django.md

 ## 4. Summary

 If you have the resources (time, money and human power), learn and choose GraphQL.
-If you have legacy APIs to maintain and update, choose DRF for the time being and slowly integrate GraphQL into your system.
+If you have legacy code base and APIs in Django to maintain and update, choose DRF for the time being and slowly integrate GraphQL into your system.
 Nevertheless, the basic API design principles stays the same.